 Wendy Cochran is an owner and Clinic Administrator at Sky Bridge Therapies.
 After a long and fulfilling career working in personal injury law where her firm had a focus on protecting and representing children with disabilities, she had her fifth (and final) child and became a stay at home mother.
 At age 2 her youngest son, Decker, was diagnosed with Autism and Wendy spent 3 years traveling Pierce County to as many as 3 facilities and 8 appointments per week.
 Having trekked the same paths 10 years prior with her eldest son seeking therapy, it became clear that not much had changed in the therapy community.
 There is still a huge gap between services needed by children and what is offered in Pierce County.
 More than just addressing a piece of a children’s treatment needs, Wendy recognized the need for a clinic that addressed the whole child.
 Wendy and Decker were fortunate to have met Dianna who has treated Decker for the majority of his life.
 Over the years they realized they shared the same vision for meeting the needs of children in Pierce County and, with the help and support of Wendy’s husband Darrell, Sky Bridge Therapies was born.

 Wendy is a proud wife and mother who spends her free time supporting her family’s endeavors.
-In the fall she can be found on the University of Puget Sound and Charles Wright football fields cheering on her boys Cooper and Cade, on the sidelines of her daughters Sky and Taylor’s basketball games or Assistant “Coaching” sports for her son Decker.
-Wendy can also be found in the court room pews as she proudly supports her husband’s career as a trial lawyer representing victims of abuse and other catastrophic injuries.
+She is the proud parent of Cooper, studying at the University of Puget Sound and Cade, studying at UCLA.
+She cheers on daughters Skylar and Taylor as they compete and participate in academics, sports and music.
+Wendy also supports Decker and his peers in elementary school through volunteering and coaching.
+She can also be found in the courtroom pews as she proudly supports her husband’s career as a trial lawyer representing victims of abuse and other catastrophic injuries.

 MARISSA JOHNSON, MOT, OTR/L | Occupational Therapist